Table of Contents

-Sekhmet’s portrayals show her carrying a sistrum, and often with a litter of kittens by her feet.
+Sekhmet’s portrayals show her as a cat-headed youthful woman, carrying a sistrum, and often with a litter of kittens by her feet.
 Her symbols include:

 - Lioness – The lioness is known for its ferocity and protectiveness.
 As the goddess of protection and warfare, these traits were important to Bastet.